Divajain/userdocs/docs/connectingpsp.md

 - Log into the Sage Pay desktop
 - Under the Settings tab there is a Valid IPs option, select that
 - Press the Add button
-- For testing set the IP address to 077.068.042.036, the Subnet mask to 255.255.255.255 and the Description to Asperato test
+- For testing set the IP address to 035.179.025.058, the Subnet mask to 255.255.255.255 and the Description to Asperato test
+- For live running set the IP address to 035.177.118.040, the Subnet mask to 255.255.255.255 and the Description to Asperato live1 and
-- For live running set the IP address to 162.013.056.213, the Subnet mask to 255.255.255.255 and the Description to Asperato live
+- For live running set the IP address to 162.013.056.213, the Subnet mask to 255.255.255.255 and the Description to Asperato live2

 ### Stripe
 You will need your API key to connect Stripe to Asperato.